aboul3la/Sublist3r/README.md

+# Project Status

+Please note I am not actively supporting this project.
+I may return to subdomain research at some point but my security interests lie elsewhere at the moment and my time is divided among other things.
+If you find an issue feel free to send a PR or fork it into your own project.
+Thanks.

 ## Turbolist3r

 Turbolist3r is a fork of the [sublist3r](https://github.com/aboul3la/sublist3r) subdomain discovery tool.
 In addition to the original OSINT capabilties of sublist3r, turbolist3r automates some analysis of the results, with a focus on subdomain takeover.